Tired of your toddler whining and crying all the time? Learn how to deal with your child’s behavior with these respectful but effective solutions.

 How to stop toddler whining

 Toddler whining is often a phase, but you can still do plenty to turn things around.
 In fact, don’t just “get through it.”
-Instead, use these moments to teach your child how to better communicate, thereby reducing how often she whines in the future.
+Instead, use these moments to teach your child how to better communicate, reducing how often she whines in the future.

 Then, take a look at the solutions I’ve found to stop toddler whining and turn the behavior around: